 The concept of a square is easy enough to understand, but the question I’m asking is does it fit into the hole properly?
-Does Gilbert’s gospel make sense of the scripture?
+Does Gilbert’s gospel adequately account for what scripture says about the gospel?

 My belief is that Gilbert has extensively modified Romans 1-4 and cut it down to suit his own predetermined understanding of the gospel.
 I don’t think he has given us the historical and apostolic gospel.
-His gospel is very popular in evangelical circles (e.g. Carson endorses it in the Foreword), but ultimately it is unbiblical.
+His gospel is very popular in evangelical circles (e.g. Carson endorses it in the Foreword), but it’s unbiblical.

 Here is a link to my understanding of the gospel.
-I suggest you read it to compare and contrast mine with his understanding.
+I suggest you read it to compare and contrast my understanding with his.
 Here is a link to my series on Romans.
 I suggest you have a gander to again see my understanding of Romans 1-4.

 This post is one of my book reviews.

 - 1 Finding the Gospel in the Bible

 - 2 God the Righteous Creator